ardexa/solarmax-inverters/README.md

 This application is written in Python, to query Solarmax inverters connected via RS485.
 This application will query 1 or more connected inverters at regular intervals.
 Data will be written to log files on disk in a directory specified in the script.
 Usage and command line parameters are as follows:

 Usage: solarmax_ardexalog {serial device} {Addresses} {log directory} {required_csv_value}, where...
-- {serial device} = ..something lie: /dev/ttyS0
+- {serial device} = ..something like: /dev/ttyS0
 - {Addresses} = As a range (eg; 1-32) or a list (eg; 2,5,7,9) of the RS485 address
 - {log directory} = logging directory
 - {required_csv_value} = KDY,IL1,IL2,IL3,PAC,PDC,TNF,TKK,SYS,KHR,KMT,KLM,UL1,UL2,UL3,PRL (these are acronyms which detail which values to call down from the inverter.
-The actual values which are available are shown in Lin 40 of the script `solarmax-ardexa.py`
+The actual values which are available are shown starting in Line 43 of the script `solarmax-ardexa.py`
 - eg: `solarmax_ardexa -v log /dev/ttyS0 1-5 /opt/ardexa/solarmax KDY,IL1,IL2,IL3,PAC,PDC,TNF,TKK,SYS,KHR,KMT,KLM,UL1,UL2,UL3,PRL`
 - Note the use of the `-v` option in the above command to show debug messages.
 Use `-vv` for more verbose debug messages